-Assurance Dimension, Inc. has not billed us any other fees since their engagement on November 10, 2022.
-LW has not billed any other fees since their engagement on November 9, 2012.
+Assurance Dimensions has not billed us any other fees since their engagement on November 10, 2022.

-For the fiscal years ended December 31, 2022 and 2021 the board of directors considered the audit fees, audit-related fees, tax fees and other fees paid to our accountants, as disclosed above, and determined that the payment of such fees was compatible with maintaining the independence of the accountants.
+For the fiscal years ended December 31, 2023 and 2022 the Board considered the audit fees, audit-related fees, tax fees and other fees paid to our accountants, as disclosed above, and determined that the payment of such fees was compatible with maintaining the independence of the accountants.
 Our board of directors pre-approves all auditing services and all permitted non-auditing services (including the fees and terms thereof) to be performed by our independent registered public accounting firm, except for de minimis non-audit services that are approved by the board of directors prior to the completion of the audit.